Jemimahh/SmartResumeAnalyzer/README.md

       - Strengths & Weaknesses
       - Missing Keywords
       - Recommendations
-- Secure: No data is uploaded or stored — all processing is local
+- Secure: No data is uploaded or stored, all processing is local
 - Client- and server-side file validation (.pdf, .docx, .txt)

 ## Stack